urness/CS167Fall2025/Notebook3.md

 ## The Data: :blue_car:

 For this notebook, you should first download the dataset `Car_Price_Prediction.csv` - available on blackboard.
-You need to only use the numeric features `['Engine Size', 'Mileage', 'Year']` with "Price" being the target feature.
+You need to only use the numeric features `['Engine Size', 'Mileage', 'Year', "Price"]` with `"Price"` being the target feature.

 In this Notebook, you are asked to **cross-validate** your model by using independent training and test subsets of the data.